algolia/algoliasearch-client-python/README.md

 We expose two methods to perform batches:
  * `addObjects`: add an array of objects using automatic `objectID` assignement,
  * `saveObjects`: add or update an array of objects that contain an `objectID` attribute.
+ * `partialUpdateObjects`: partially update an array of objects that contain an `objectID` attribute (only specified attributes will be updated, other will remain unchanged)

 Example using automatic `objectID` assignement:
 ```python